 Example Subtitles: Tenchi Muyo

 So lets give this a shot: actual content.
-It's basically a collection of still images and therefore misses the nuance of tracking dialog with high movement, but you get the idea.
+It's a collection of still images and therefore missing the nuance of tracking dialog with movement, but you get the idea.

 This is among my favorite voice performances in both languages.
 The Tenchi Muyo OVA had a very good dub for its day, although Petrea Buchard had such a strange voice for her part - which I grew to like for just that reason.
 Recently the series was re-released by Funimation with a great looking Bluray, although I noticed this segment (included in the extras) didn't have the dub version.